-We accept assignment on Medicare policies.
+We accept assignments on Medicare policies.
 We will also submit a claim to any other insurance company for you.
 Expenses not covered include co-insurance/insurance deductibles and co-pay amounts.
 Please remember that your insurance is a contract between you and your insurance company, and some plans may have limited benefits (e.g., hospitalization-only coverage).
 Please check with your insurance company to see if pre-authorization is required.
-(This is not necessary if you are covered by Medicare.)
+(This is not necessary if you are covered by Medicare.

 We do not want anyone to be denied necessary medical care because of an inability to pay.
 If you have difficulties understanding or paying your bill, we encourage you to discuss your problem with the business office staff.